puzzle-js/puzzle-warden/README.md

 Identifiers can be chained like `{query.foo}_{cookie.bar}`.

-Identifiers gets converted to keys for each request.
-Lets assume we have an identifier like `{query.foo}_{method}` We use this identifier for GET request to `/path?foo=bar`.
+Identifiers get converted to keys for each request.
+Let's assume we have an identifier like `{query.foo}_{method}` We use this identifier for a GET request to `/path?foo=bar`.
 Then the unique key of this request will be `bar_GET`.

 ### Registering Route